MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/experimental-features/index.md

 <!--
 See also:
 * []()
+todo: link, after clarify
 -->

 Status:
 * This checkbox is present in Microsoft Edge Canary 121.
-* This checkbox is not present in Microsoft Edge Stable 118.<!-- todo: check -->
+* This checkbox is not present in Microsoft Edge Stable 119.

 <!-- ====================================================================== -->